Chau-Nguyen-Developer/odin-recipes/README.md

 ### What this project is about
-Practice build a recipe website
+Practice build a recipe website from scratch

-### Skill Demonstrated
+### Skill demonstrated
 HTML

-Will decorate this website with CSS in the future.
+Will decorate this website with CSS in the future